theantipopau/windows11touchoptimizer/README.md

 - `[A]` Disable Widgets + Teams Chat (also hides the Copilot button) for a distraction-free taskbar.
 - `[B]` Disable animations + visual effects: turns off taskbar animations, window animations, Aero Peek, and other visual effects for maximum touch responsiveness on low-spec hardware.
 - `[C]` Optimise startup programs: disables fast startup (for cleaner boots), removes startup delays, and disables non-essential startup tasks.
+- `[V]` Revert changes: choose to restore telemetry, background/search services, animations/touch typing defaults, startup tasks/features, widgets/chat, or all at once.
 - `[X]` **RESTORE**: Launches Windows System Restore to undo changes if something breaks.
 Look for restore points named "SurfaceGoTouchOptimizer".

 ## Customizing the app list
-Edit the `:RemoveConsumerApps` label inside `surface_go_touch_optimizer.bat` to add or remove package names.
+Edit the `:RemoveConsumerApps` label inside `windows_11_touch_optimizer.bat` to add or remove package names.
 Use the exact `Get-AppxPackage` `Name` (for example `Microsoft.Todos`), one per line.
 The helper already removes both the installed app and the provisioned image so Store updates do not reinstall it.

 ## Rollback and safeguards
 - A restore point is attempted at the beginning of the recommended flow.
 If System Protection is disabled, enable it and rerun option `[1]` to capture a snapshot.